Come Away, My Beloved

 - Jayna Gallagher, Christos Spiritual Director, certified

-- Steve and Deborah Wise, Sustainable Faith Indy, in training
+- Steve and Deborah Wise, Sustainable Faith Indy, certified

 Sarah is delighted to exercise her calling to spiritual direction and care of missionaries within the context of Barnabas International.
 Her passion is for facilitating spiritual growth, and she loves coming alongside global workers to encourage them.
 She uses her MA in Spiritual Formation (Wheaton College Graduate School), and her certification as a spiritual director (Christos)to offer deep soul listening and discernment.
 She and her husband, Mark, served as global workers in France for twenty years.
 They have three children, two in-laws, and four grandkids.